Beast2502/Slooze-SDE-FOOD_Delivery/README.md

 #MONGO_URL = mongodb+srv://mehulsaxena45:oyqfNr5jzo0du5XO@cluster0.jipsw36.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0

+"admin USER"
+admin121@gmail.com
+admin

 You can use your own db also
-For makeing initial user added the postamn collection you can add the user products restaurants
+For makeing initial user ADMIN  ->added the postamn collection -> you can add the user products restaurants